ladekjaer/awssign/README.md

 Given the options object to be passed to https.request(options, callback) [awssign](https://github.com/ladekjaer/awssign) ands the following headers x-amz-date, x-amz-content-sha256 and authorization.

 Credentials and region will be looked for in environment variables and secondary in ~/.aws/credentials and ~/.aws.config.
+For IAM Role see below.

 ## Install
 ```